A glimpse into Peru history: Pre-Incan Cultures

 The Cathedral of Cusco

-The Cathedral is located on the northeast side of the Plaza de Armas.
+The Cathedral is located on the northeast side of the Plaza de Armas, and is an important part of Peru history.
 Construction commenced in 1559 and it took almost a hundred years to complete the work.
 It is built on the foundations of the Inca Viracocha’s Palace (Viracocha, also spelled Wiracocha, was the father of Pachacutec) in the shape of a Latin cross.
 The Cathedral contains one of the city’s greatest collections of colonial art with nearly 400 colonial paintings including “The Last Supper” by Marcos Zapata which depicts Christ and the Apostles having a guinea pig for supper and a glass of chicha!
 Ten smaller chapels surround the nave.
 The Chapel of El Señor de los Temblores (The Lord of the Earthquakes) and the Chapel of the Immaculate Conception are worth a look.

 Santo Domingo Church and Q’oricancha (the Temple of the Sun)